-Editor's note: Whether and what AIoT Device related information (e.g. AIoT Device last known Reader ID, optionally the result of AIoT device validation result, etc.) is stored in the AIOTF, are FFS.
+.

-Editor's note: Whether the UDM should store the device related information is FFS.
+The AIoTF can store the AIoT Device related information either locally, or in the UDM, and update when necessary.
+The AIoT Device related information can include, e.g., AIoT device ID associated with the credential, credential holder information, last known reader information, and the device validation result.
+AIoTF may delete the AIoT Device related information after finishing interacting with the AIoT device via the AIoT Device NAS protocol.

 b.
 The AIoTF registers itself in the NRF with its NF profile.
+The details of the NF profile can be determined during normative phase.

-Editor's note: The details of the NF profile are FFS.
+.

 c.
 The AIoTF receives an AIoT service request from the AF and triggers the BS/UE readers to perform AIoT service operations towards the AIoT Devices (s).

 d.
 The AIoTF aggregates the service operation results (including the removal of the duplicated devices records) from BS Readers and UE Readers and sends to AF.
+The detailed aggregation methods and criteria can be determined during normative phase.